-The Gulf of the Farallones Marine Sanctuary is home to some of the world’s largest great white sharks.
+The Farallon Islands within the Greater Farallones National Marine Sanctuary are home to some of the world’s largest great white sharks.
 These islands (Southeast Farallon and Maintop Island) off the coast of San Francisco are the winter water playground of adult great white sharks measuring 15 to 20 feet long.
 (4.5 meters to 6.1 meters).
 The sharks come to the Farrallones to dine on the local population of Northern Elephant Seals.

 Day trips depart at 9 am from Marina Bay Yacht Harbor (Richmond Marina) in San Francisco’s East Bay region and conclude no later than 6 pm.
 The price includes breakfast and lunch on the boat.
 On the way to the Farallones, participants learn about the Greater Farallones National Marine Sanctuary, the Farallon Islands, white sharks and other local wildlife, from a trained naturalist.

 The 65 ft Derek M Baylis, a custom-built offshore research and education vessel, can comfortably accommodate 12 cage divers and 4 topside observers.

 Viewing Season: The official season is from September 15th until November 30th.
 We operate on select dates during the middle of this peak time.

 October 16, 17, 23, 24 & November 6, 7, 13, 14, 20, 21

 Cost: $825 for cage divers / $475 for topside observers.

 1/2 charters for 8 are $6000 – Full charters for up to 16 are $8850